fsantanna/dceu/doc/manual.md

 ### Declarations

-All variables in Ceu must be declared before use:
+Variables in Ceu must be declared before, use and are only visible inside the [block](#blocks) in which they are declared:

 ```
 Val : `val´ ID [TAG] [`=´ Expr]         ;; constants